 Step 7: Launch to the Public!

-Keep in mind that launching a new VMS is a chance to build excitement and get a fresh start with your volunteers—particularly if they were frustrated with the old system.
-If this is your first time using an online VMS, especially if you’re moving from a paper sign-in or computer spreadsheet, this is a great time to build excitement and get people involved.
+Keep in mind that launching a new volunteer platform is a chance to build excitement and get a fresh start with your volunteers—particularly if they were frustrated with the old system.
+If this is your first time using an online VMS, especially if you’re moving from a paper sign-in or computer spreadsheet, this is a great time to re-engage your volunteers.

 Before you share your site with the public, you’ll want to be sure it features multiple volunteer opportunities.
 You don’t want to send out the link to your new platform only to have volunteers click it and find nothing there.
 They won’t have an incentive to return.

 Early on, when decisions for importing data are being made, make sure the right people are in the room.
 The individuals on your staff who will be managing your site should definitely be in on the conversation.
-It’s also helpful to have a technical person present (IT if you have one) if you’ll be exporting data from your old system or preparing data for import.
+It’s also helpful to have a technical person present if you’ll be exporting data from your old system or preparing data for import.

-There is no reason to suffer with a VMS that isn’t working for you or your organization.
+There is no reason to struggle with a Volunteer Management System that isn’t working for you or your organization.
 By following the best practices outlined here, your transition to a new system will be streamlined and painless.